Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Conclusion

-In summary, for low-dimensional problems, the ML models are able to fit the input--response function relatively easily; even if the function is highly complex, fitting quality can be improved by adding a small number of well-selected samples.
-In this case, the quality of UQ becomes the key factor of BO efficiency.
+In this study, we examine the fundamental differences between frequentist and Bayesian uncertainty quantification in ML models.
+Thereafter, we systematically compare the efficiency and accuracy of BO powered by two representative mixed-variable ML models in mathematical optimization as well as materials design tasks, and investigate the factors influencing BO performances.
+In summary, an ML model's fitting accuracy near the optimum and its uncertainty quantification quality are found important to BO.
+For low-dimensional problems, the ML models can fit the input--response function relatively easily; even if the function is highly complex, fitting quality can be improved by adding a small number of well-selected samples.
+In this case, the quality of UQ becomes the key factor of BO efficiency, where LVGP using Bayesian uncertainty quantification has advantages.
 Whereas for high-dimensional problems, if the function is complex, it becomes challenging for ML models to fit the function.
-The number of samples required to cover the input space and improving fitting quality also escalates due to the curse of dimensionality.
-In this case, better fitting leads to better BO performance, and ML models that are more capable of fitting complex functions (such as Random Forest) have advantages.
+The number of samples required for covering the input space and improving fitting quality also escalates due to the curse of dimensionality.
+In this case, better fitting leads to better BO performance, and ML models that are more capable of fitting complex functions (such as random forests) have advantages.